 G. Car Rentals at Destination – Charges for automobile rental shall be allowed whenever it is more economical than alternative methods of transportation or it is the only practical means of transportation.
 Charges for insurance for rented automobiles are not reimbursable.
+The State of Tennessee is self-insured and does not purchase separate insurance, and therefore will not reimburse for insurance purchases made for rental vehicles.
 Whenever possible, employees should refuel before returning vehicles.

 H. Tolls and Ferry Fees – Reasonable tolls and ferry fees will be allowed when necessary.
 No receipt is required for reimbursement of tolls and ferry fees.

 I. Daily Parking Fees – Those employees required to utilize commercial parking facilities in the daily performance of duties, or while on travel status will be allowed reimbursement for actual costs.
 A receipt is required if the fee exceeds the maximum indicated per day (see Addendum in TBR Policy 4:03:03:00 General Travel).

 J. Unnecessary meals and lodging expenses, which are occasioned by the use of an automobile for reasons of the employee's personal convenience, or which are due to travel by an indirect route, will not be allowed.

 K. If travel is by common carrier, the employee will be reimbursed for expenses in traveling to and from the common carrier including related parking expenses.